SaadAAkash/android-interview-essentials/README.md

 </details>

 <details>
-<summary><strong>When a LayoutManager asks a RecyclerView to provide a View at position X”, explian briefly the internal processes that take place.</strong></summary>
+<summary><strong>When a LayoutManager asks a RecyclerView to provide a View at position X”, explain briefly the internal processes that take place.</strong></summary>

 * Searches changed scrap
 * Searches attached scrap
 * Searches non-removed hidden views
 * Searches the view cache
-* If Adapter has stable ids, searches attached scrap and view cache again for given id.
+* If Adapter has stable ids, searches attached scrap and view cache again for given id
 * Searches the ViewCacheExtension
 * Searches the RecycledViewPool
-* If it fails to find a suitable View in all of the aforementioned places, it creates one by calling adapter’s onCreateViewHolder() method.
-It then binds the View via onBindViewHolder() if necessary, and finally returns it
+* If it fails to find a suitable View in all of the aforementioned places, it creates one by calling adapter’s `onCreateViewHolder()` method.
+It then binds the View via `onBindViewHolder()` if necessary, and finally returns it

 </details>

 <details>
 <summary><strong>Give me a scenario when onCreateViewHolder() & onBindViewHolder() needs to get called in a RecylerView?</strong></summary>

-If a ViewHolder can not be found in Scrap, or Pool, or View Cache, RecyclerView calls its adapter's onCreateViewHolder() and then binds the created view by calling onCreateViewHolder() method.
+If a ViewHolder can not be found in Scrap, or Pool, or View Cache, RecyclerView calls its adapter's onCreateViewHolder() and then binds the created view by calling `onCreateViewHolder()` method.

 </details>

 <details>
 <summary><strong>Give me a scenario when onCreateViewHolder() & onBindViewHolder() does not get called in a RecylerView? </strong></summary>

 When a ViewHolder is in the view cache, we hope to to reuse it “as-is”, without rebinding, at the same position as the one it was at before it got into the cache.

 </details>

 <details>